 Learn MoreMassArt was founded in 1873 in response to a bold idea: art and design are essential to our daily lives, and key to improving our society and economy.
-What began as a school to teach drawing is today a bold, comprehensive art and design institution that spans 18 undergraduate and nine graduate programs, certificates, continuing education, and post-baccalaureate study.
+What began as a school to teach drawing is today a bold, comprehensive art and design institution that spans 18 undergraduate and ten graduate degree programs, certificates, continuing education, and post-baccalaureate study.

 Undergraduate Students: 1,682 / Graduate Students: 104 / Continuing Education Students: 153